yiemwa123/starter-hugo-academic/content/project/Movie Catalog/index.md

 ---
 title: Studio Ghibli Movie Catalog
 summary: This one of my first front-end web development projects where I made an interactive Studio Ghibli movie catalog.
 This was coded on my own.
+Please don't delete movies or tags when playing around with the website; otherwise I'll have to go back and add the information again.
 tags:
 - Code
 date: "2020-05-01"